Shuttle-SE/Shuttle-SE.github.io/README.md

 # We are an Open-Source project.

-Contribute to our project on GitHub!
-Visit our project here [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)
+Contribute to Shuttle-SE/Shuttle-SE-Coin development by creating an account on GitHub [https://github.com/Shuttle-SE](https://github.com/Shuttle-SE)

 # Join the chat on Discord!